rrwick/Unicycler-assembly-tests/README.md

 # Unicycler assembly tests

 This repository contains tools for evaluating the performance of bacterial genome assemblers and resulting data.
-I made these to test my hybrid assembler [Unicycler](https://github.com/rrwick/Unicycler), both to compare it against other assemblers and to assess its performance as I further develop it.
+I made these to test [Unicycler](https://github.com/rrwick/Unicycler) - both to compare it against other assemblers and to assess its performance as I develop it.

-The raw table of all data is available in [assembly_data.tsv].
+The raw table of all data is available in [assembly_data.tsv] and some interesting summary tables are below.

 This repo is still a work in progress!
 Check back later for more results!